MisterZen01/Voice-Chat-AI-TTS/README.md

 ## Compatibility
 - **Works with YouTube**: The script is tested and optimized for use with YouTube live streams.
-- **TTS Engine Compatibility**: Works with pyttsx3 for offline TTS, or can be configured to use gTTS or other cloud-based APIs for a more natural voice.
 - **OS Compatibility**: Compatible with Windows, using Visual Studio Code, not yet tested on macOS or Linux.

 ## Additional Documentation